ssec/polar2grid/py/polar2grid/doc/source/glue_scripts/viirs2gtiff.rst

     the grid name 'all'.
 All possible grid names can be found :doc:`here <../grids>`.

+.. cmdoption:: --grid-configs <grid_config.conf> [<grid_config.conf> ...]

+    Specify the grid configuration files to use.
+If the grids being specified should be added to the built-in set of grids, the first argument should be |default_grid_config|.
+Config. files are processed in the order they are specified.
+If a grid is specified in more than one config. file the most recently processed file's entry will be used.
+    See the :doc:`../dev_guide/grids` section for information on creating and adding your own grids.

 .. cmdoption:: --fornav-d <float>

     Specify the '-d' option for the fornav command line.
 From the fornav